Proposed Budget and Annual Plan 2020/2021

 - Embracing our culture and heritage

-The City provides critical services to the community.
-This year’s $190M operating Budget will continue to fund early years services, waste collection, street cleaning, maintenance of our fantastic parks, gardens and recreation facilities, environmental health, statutory planning, road maintenance, tourism and visitor services, Bendigo Art Gallery, The Capital and Ulumbarra theatres and much more.
+This year’s operating budget will continue to fund early years services, waste collection, street cleaning, maintenance of our fantastic parks, gardens and recreation facilities, environmental health, statutory planning, road maintenance, tourism and visitor services, Bendigo Art Gallery, The Capital and Ulumbarra theatres and much more.
+While some of these services have ceased or been restricted during the COVID-19 pandemic, the City has continued to provide essential services throughout this time.